Photo Credit: Sam Parks

 WHEN DO YOU NEED TO BE AVAILABLE?

-All crew members will be required to be available on the jobsite Monday through Friday, starting on Monday January 28, 2018, for orientation and training, and work through the end of April 2019.
+All crew-members will be required to be available on the jobsite Monday through Friday, starting on Monday May 6, 2019, for orientation and training, and work through October 2019.

 WHAT ABOUT LODGING, FOOD, AND GEAR?